WingsOfAltair/Linx/docs/kilocode-compatibility.md

 # Kilocode Compatibility Changes

-This document outlines the changes made to OllamaLink to ensure compatibility with Kilocode's chat interface.
+This document outlines the changes made to Linx to ensure compatibility with Kilocode's chat interface.

 ## Changes Overview